antonbabkin/rurec/nbs/rurality.md

 [HRSA](https://www.hrsa.gov/rural-health/about-us/definition/index.html)

-This definition of rurality is based on tracts and can be though of as a special case of RUCA codes.
+This definition of rurality is based on tracts and uses OMB and RUCA definitions with additional refinements in large metro tracts.

 HRSA refers to the Health Resources and Services Administration.
 It is particularly its sub-unit, the Federal Office of Rural Health Policy (FORHP), that is responsible for this definition of rurality.
 For its own administrative purposes it considers a census tract to be rural if it is contained within a county that is not part of a CBSA.

-To these, they add 2,302 census tracts from CBSA counties that they have specially defined as rural by applying the RUCA criteria, of which the FORHP was actually a developer in its early phase.
+Quote from HRSA page.

-Tracts inside Metropolitan counties with the codes 4-10 are considered rural.
+> We define the following areas as rural:
-While use of the RUCA codes has allowed identification of rural census tracts in Metropolitan counties, among the more than 60,000 tracts in the U.S. there are some that are extremely large and where use of RUCA codes alone fails to account for distance to services and sparse population.
+> - All non-metro counties
-In response to these concerns, FORHP has designated 132 large area census tracts with RUCA codes 2 or 3 as rural.
+> - All metro census tracts with RUCA codes 4-10 and
-These tracts are at least 400 square miles in area with a population density of no more than 35 people.
+> - Large area Metro census tracts of at least 400 sq. miles in area with population density of 35 or less per sq. mile with RUCA codes 2-3.
+In larger tracts, you cannot use RUCA codes alone.
+The codes do not factor in distance to services and low numbers of people.
-The FORHP definition includes about 18% of the population and 85% of the area of the USA.
+> - Beginning with Fiscal Year 2022 Rural Health Grants, we consider all outlying metro counties without a UA to be rural.

-RUCA codes represent the current version of the Goldsmith Modification.
+Lists of rural areas by county, census tract, and ZIP code are available on [HRSA Data Files page](https://www.hrsa.gov/rural-health/about-us/what-is-rural/data-files).

 +++